Sign In Forgot Password

 High Holidays Torah Covers Fundraiser

-We have commissioned 7 new Holiday Torah Covers for both our permanent and portable arks.
+We have commissioned 7 Holiday Torah Covers for both our permanent and portable arks.
 They will be used during our High Holy Days as well as the various Holiday services throughout the year.
 If you would like to dedicate one of the Torah covers in honor or in memory of someone the minimum donation is $3,600.
 There will be a dedication sewn into the inside of the Torah cover.

-If you wish to participate, Scroll down to the High Holy Days Congregant Information form below and fill in the fields under "HHD Torah Covers."
+If you wish to participate, scroll down to the High Holy Days Congregant Information form below and fill in the fields under "HHD Torah Covers."
 If you need assistance, contact the Temple office.

 High Holy Days Prayer Book Dedications

 This year we are offering the opportunity to dedicate a High Holy Day Prayer Book to a loved one.
 The dedication will be put in the front inside cover of the prayer book.
 This can be done in memory of, honor of, appreciation of, or in celebration of someone.
-One book is $40 and two books are $55.

 Please scroll down to the High Holy Days Congregant Information form below and fill in the fields under "Dedicate a HHD Prayer Book."
 Thank you for your gift to Temple and to whom you are dedicating the prayer book !